XI1833-VineetTiwari/firebase-remote-config/README.md

 firebaseRemoteInstance.getString("message")

-where "message" is my parameter name which I have created on Firebase Remote Config, It we give values as a String.
+where "message" is my parameter name which I have created on Firebase Remote Config, It will give values as a String.